Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

 \textbf{Dark energy equation of state parameters.} We observe degeneracies between both $w_0$ and $w_a$ and several luminosity function parameters, most notably $P$, $Q$, and $\alpha$.
 The presence of these degeneracies, specifically with luminosity function parameters which shift the mean of the source redshift distribution, suggest that the degree of redshift evolution in the source galaxy luminosity distribution is somewhat degenerate with our time-evolving dark energy model.

 \textbf{Spectral index} $\boldsymbol{n_s}$.
-In our Fisher analysis with the luminosity function joint modeling approach, we observe consistent but wider constraints between the spectral index $n_s$ and other cosmological parameters.
+In our Fisher analysis with the luminosity function joint modelling approach, we observe consistent but wider constraints between the spectral index $n_s$ and other cosmological parameters.
 Notably, there is a reversal in the directions of the ellipses for marginalised 2D constraints of $n_s$ and both $\Omega_m$ and $\sigma_8$.
-This reversal is likely influenced by the specific modeling choices and fiducial values of the luminosity function (LF) parameters.
-While $n_s$ remains generally poorly constrained by cosmic shear data, this observation provides valuable insights into the impact of LF modeling on the analysis, highlighting the intricate interplay between LF modeling and cosmological parameter estimation.
+This reversal is likely influenced by the specific modelling choices and fiducial values of the luminosity function (LF) parameters.
+While $n_s$ remains generally poorly constrained by cosmic shear data, this observation provides valuable insights into the impact of LF modelling on the analysis, highlighting the intricate interplay between LF modelling and cosmological parameter estimation.

 \textbf{Dimensionless Hubble parameter} $\boldsymbol{h}$.
 Although $h$ is not a parameter traditionally well-constrained by cosmic shear measurements, it does of course impact weak lensing observables.
 We note that in our analysis, $h$ shows a strong correlation with $\alpha$ in both forecasting years, which is tighter in Year 10.
 This consistent and strengthening relationship indicates that universes with a shallower faint-end slope of the source galaxy luminosity function, characterized by a smaller number of low-luminosity source galaxies, are degenerate with a higher expansion rate today.
 This can be interpreted as being due to the fact that a smaller absolute value of $\alpha$ corresponds to a shift in the source galaxy distribution to higher redshifts and thus a stronger cosmic shear signal.
 A stronger cosmic shear signal from this effect can then be compensated by a higher expansion rate, which acts to depress the amplitude of large-scale structure.